verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] We talked about this.
 Well I talked and you kept staring at me eerily
 - [ ] That's completely divorced from humanity.
 Well, me and humanity we got together too young.
 - [ ] People seem to enjoy it. and by people I mean me.
+- [ ] I hope you find whatever your definition of success is.